shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 - Most effective combination: MILD and external stimulus

 ### 4. Falling Asleep Consciously
+- DILD = Dream Initiated Lucid Dream
+- WILD = Wake Initiated Lucid Dream
+  - This is accomplished by maintaining consciousness while falling asleep (or during short awakenings during the night)
+  - Focus on:
+    - Hypnagogic imagery (e.g. images, flashes of light, geometric patterns --> faces, people --> scenes)
+    - Deliberate visualizations (e.g. symbols)
+      - Lotus - the process of spiritual unfoldment
+      - Flame - our awareness
+      - Throat chakra - regulates sleep and wakefulness
+    - Your breath or heartbeat or body (side note: sleep paralysis is harmless)
+    - Any cognitive process that requires minimal but conscious effort (e.g. count self to sleep)
+  - Proportion of WILD increases throughout the night
+  - Less frequent than WILD, but more potential for improvement

 ### 5. The Building of Dreams
 ### 6. Principles and Practice of Lucid Dreaming
 ### 7. Adventures and Explorations